ppy/osu-wiki/wiki/Tournaments/SOFT/6/en.md

   - If 64 players enter, all 64 players will qualify and no one gets eliminated.
   - If 127 players enter, the 63 worst-performing players get eliminated and the top 64 will advance to the next round.
 - The qualification round will have a 4-song mappool that widely varies in skillsets tested.
 These tested skillsets will correspond to skillsets commonly seen in mappools throughout the tournament.
-- **All four maps will be created by the mappool selectors and will be unreleased prior to the tournament qualification stage, to provide 0 opportunity for advantage through familiarity**.
+- **All four maps will be created by the mappool selectors and will be unreleased prior to the tournament qualification stage, to provide 0 opportunity for advantage through familiarity.**
 - All players will play the qualifier maps in the designated stage order.
 Every player needs to play each map fully at least once to be considered a valid participant.
 - All players will have two chances at each qualifier map, in which the highest of the two runs on each qualifier map will be used to calculate their final score.
 - Regardless of the number of entrants and eliminations, the qualification process will also be done to seed players.
 Players will be ordered based on their average score rating on all four songs, with the best average score rating being seed \#1.